larseggert/bcp45bis/README.md

-# RFC NNNN AUTH48
+# RFC 9245 AUTH48
-This repository is for managing document updates for RFC NNNN during AUTH48.
+This repository is for managing document updates for RFC-to-be 9246 during AUTH48.

-Please see the [License](https://github.com/rfc-editor/rfcNNNN-AUTH48/blob/main/LICENSE.md).
-The [IETF Note Well](https://github.com/rfc-editor/rfcNNNN-AUTH48/blob/main/note-well.md) applies.
+Please see the [License](https://github.com/rfc-editor/rfc9245-AUTH48/blob/main/LICENSE.md).
+The [IETF Note Well](https://github.com/rfc-editor/rfc9245-AUTH48/blob/main/note-well.md) applies.

 GitHub features that will be used:
 * Issue tracking